adam sharp author

 His books about language and lists – The Correct Order of Biscuits (2020) and The Wheel Is Spinning But the Hamster Is Dead (2023) – were both published by Hachette and developed from a social media following of over 95,000 language enthusiasts.
 He writes a regular column on international idioms for the Swiss daily Neue Zürcher Zeitung and has contributed to The Observer and The New European.
 He’s appeared on BBC Radio, ABC Radio Melbourne, and RTÉ Radio Ireland.

-Adam has developed a show about international idioms, An Idiom Abroad, which has sold out venues across the UK.
+Adam has also developed a show about international idioms, An Idiom Abroad.
 It can be described as a reading, a monologue, and a stand-up performance all smushed into one.

 He has an MA (distinction) in Creative Writing from St Mary’s University and a PhD in Creative Writing from Northumbria University, where he specialised in memoir and childhood trauma.